vking34/vcleaner/README.md

   ( I recommend you to copy it into root "/" so you can run the program right after opening Terminal)

-  2, Execute "vcleaner.sh" by the command: chmod +x vcleaner.sh
+  2, Execute "vcleaner.sh" by using the command: chmod +x vcleaner.sh (remember cd to the directory including vcleaner.sh)

  + How to use: